 My research focuses on Social, Sustainable and Diversity aspects of Entrepreneurship, and on the concept of Cosmopolitanism as a disposition for addressing global challenges in the fields of Entrepreneurship as well as Sustainability.
-I also research different aspects of Entrepreneurial Ecosystems in the context of Emerging Economies.
+I also research different aspects of Entrepreneurial Leadership and Entrepreneurship Ecosystems in the context of Emerging Economies.

 I am an Associate Editor for the European Management Review journal, as well as an elected member for the internationalisation and integration team of the ONE Division of the Academy of Management, and for the Research Committee of the ENT Division of the Academy of Management.

 My research outputs include papers in journals such as Human Resource Management, Journal of Small Business Management, R&D Management, European Management Review, International Journal of Human Resource Management, as well as editorship of five journal Special Issues- one of them for Entrepreneurship and Regional Development- and four Books with E. Elgar and Routledge.
-My latest book is the co-edited Routledge volume on Sustainable Entrepreneurship and Social Innovation.
-The book was launched during Dubai Innovation week 2016 and my latest (2018) co-edited Routledge volume is 'Reflexivity in Entrepreneurship'.
+My co-edited Routledge volume on Sustainable Entrepreneurship and Social Innovation was launched during Dubai Innovation week 2016 and my latest (2018) co-edited Routledge volume is 'Reflexivity in Entrepreneurship'.
 My co-authored paper on Social Entrepreneurship Education, capitals and competencies received the Best Papers Award at SIG Entrepreneurship, EURAM 2017.

 In 2017 I received Strathclyde Global Engagement Fund sponsorship for building a consortium on 'Re-enterprising the City' whilst in 2016 I co-led a Newton Researcher Links- funded project on Entrepreneurial Ecosystems: Impact on National and Local economic growth and International competitiveness; additionally, I am actively involved in different formats of Knowledge Exchange, including conducting research with international companies and entrepreneurs, as well as mentoring entrepreneurs on business development and partnership building; one of my latest collaborative research projects focuses on corporate-level innovation within family enterprises with evidence from international cases.

-Currently, I am leading stakeholder engagement via the organization of community outreach discussion panels on trending topics of contemporary global interest, in the form of 'The Strathclyde Dialogues' in the United Arab Emirates (Dubai and Abu Dhabi); the Strathclyde Dialogues were showcased in the 2013 Principles for Responsible Management Education (PRME) summit case selection.
+Currently, I am leading stakeholder engagement via the organization of community outreach discussion panels on trending topics of contemporary global interest, in the form of 'The Strathclyde Dialogues' in the United Arab Emirates for Strathclyde Business School UAE.
+The Strathclyde Dialogues were showcased in the 2013 Principles for Responsible Management Education (PRME) summit case selection.
 In 2016, I launched a new event series titled 'UAE research evenings at Strathclyde', featuring business and management-related research with specific focus on the United Arab Emirates.
 In 2017 I initiated a volunteering initiative for Strathclyde UAE Alumni with the Emirates Down Syndrome Assocation in Dubai.
 Also I am an active member of the new (2017) Strathclyde UAE Entrepreneurship Advisory Board.